Kyriakos Mitsotakis: Personal life

-Mitsotakis is the younger brother of former Minister for Foreign Affairs and Mayor of Athens Dora Bakoyannis, making him the brother-in-law of the late Pavlos Bakoyannis, who was assassinated by the terrorist group 17 November in 1989 and the uncle of Kostas Bakoyannis, former Regional Governor of Central Greece and current Mayor of Athens.
+Mitsotakis is the younger brother of former Minister for Foreign Affairs and Mayor of Athens Dora Bakoyannis, making him the brother-in-law of the late Pavlos Bakoyannis, who was assassinated by the terrorist group 17 November in 1989 and the uncle of Kostas Bakoyannis, former Regional Governor of Central Greece and former Mayor of Athens.

 Mitsotakis is married to Mareva Grabowska, an investment banker with British, Greek, Polish and Egyptian roots.
 They have three children, Sophia, Konstantinos and Daphne.

-In addition to Greek, Mitsotakis speaks English, French and German.
+In addition to Greek, Mitsotakis speaks English, French and some German.